Jenn on a winter hike. Camel’s Hump, Vermont.

 Meet Jenn Kerns

-As a Licensed Clinical Mental Health Counselor (LCMHC-VT), Depth Psychotherapist (Jungian-oriented), Certified Integrative Medicine Mental Health Provider (CIMMHP), meditation teacher, Reiki Master Teacher, and educator, I specialize in guiding clients through post-traumatic growth, life and identity transitions, and the “messy middle” of personal transformation.
-I have been in private practice since 2014, and in the field of mental health for over 20 years.
+As a Licensed Clinical Mental Health Counselor (LCMHC-VT), Depth Psychotherapist (Jungian-oriented, Pacifica Graduate Institute), and Certified Integrative Medicine Mental Health Provider (CIMMHP), I specialize in guiding clients through post-traumatic growth, life and identity transitions, and the “messy middle” of personal transformation.

-I often see my therapeutic work as an evolving arc: first, creating refuge and cultivate self-awareness — the early groundwork of all conscious healing; then entering the alchemical space of transmuting wounds into wisdom, where we learn how to foster the soul and turn love inward; and the final stage of bridging our gifts to the world, which means connecting inner transformation to a sense of purpose, contribution, and meaning.
-As someone whose work is deeply rooted in tenets of Buddhist studies and Positive Psychology, I believe that healing comes not only from doing “the work” but also experiencing our interconnectedness with all of humanity through giving back and being of service.
+I often experience my therapeutic work as an evolving arc that goes something like this: first, creating refuge and cultivating self-awareness—the early groundwork of all conscious healing; then entering the alchemical space of transmuting wounds into wisdom, where we learn how to foster the soul and turn love inward; and finally, bridging our gifts to the world—connecting inner transformation to a sense of purpose, contribution, and meaning.

 Learn more about my approach